Data preservation means more than just making a backup copy of your data.

 The minimum recommended period for retention of research data is 7 years from the date of publication.
 Some data may need to be retained for longer e.g. clinical trials, research involving children etc.

-For specific guidance refer to the Curtin Records & Information Management advice sheets for storing research data.
+For specific guidance refer to the Curtin Information Management and Archives advice sheets for storing research data.

 Click on the image below for a quick reference for retention periods for select types of data.